By visitation · National Parks

 Methodology

 Visit counts are official "Recreation Visits" from the NPS Visitor Use Statistics Data Package, 2025.
 The five-year average column averages 2021-2025 to reduce single-year noise; the latest-year column shows the most recent complete calendar year.
 Some NPS units publish other statistic types (Tent Campers, Recreation Visit Hours) that are not used here.
 Independent site, not affiliated with the National Park Service.
-Units excluded if no Recreation Visits are reported for any year in the five-year window — that filter removes a handful of NPS units that are not actually visitor-staffed.
+Least-visited units are excluded if no Recreation Visits are reported for any year in the five-year window, that filter removes a handful of NPS units that are not actually visitor-staffed.
+Peak month in the least-crowded table is the calendar month with the highest 5-year-average recreation visits for each park; parks without a complete monthly dataset are excluded from that table.

 Independence